its-the-shrimp/bridge/README.md

+## Warning
+The project is abandoned, I'll get to make my own programming language someday, but I'll consider this as a failed attempt.
 # BRidge

 BRidge is a procedural and object-oriented statically typed language with the ability to run both natively and in its own runtime environment.